zzz6519003/substrate-how-to-guides/docs/08-tutorials/01-Kitties/basic-setup.md

 ## Learning outcomes

-:arrow_right: Common basic patterns for Substrate runtime development.
+:arrow_right: How to rename the Substrate Node Template for a custom project.

-:arrow_right: How to repurpose the Substrate Node Template.
+:arrow_right: Basic patterns for building and running a Substrate node.

 :arrow_right: How to create a storage item to keep track of a single `u64` value.